Mu5aa/OS/README.md

 Answers:

           Q1 -  The mmap() function is a system call in Unix and Unix-like operating systems that allows a process to map a portion of its virtual address space to a file or a device.
-This function can be used for various purposes, such as memory-mapped
-                I/O, inter-process communication, and loading executable code from shared libraries.
+This function can be used for various purposes, such as memory- mapped I/O, inter-process communication, and loading executable code from shared libraries.
 By mapping a portion of a file or device to memory, the process can directly access its contents as if they were in memory, without the need for additional I/O operations.
 The mmap() function returns a pointer to the mapped area in memory, which can be used by the process to read from or write to the file or device.
 The function takes several arguments, including the starting address of the mapping, the length of the mapping, the protection flags, and the file descriptor or device to be mapped.

-          Q2 -  During a context switch, the operating system saves the current context of a running process, including its register values, program counter, and stack pointer, to memory and loads the context of another process from memory into the CPU.
+          Q2 -  During a context switch, the operating system saves the current context of a running process, including its register values, program counter, and stack pointer, to memory and loads the context of another process from memory into the
+                CPU.
 This allows the CPU to switch between multiple processes and provide the illusion of concurrency to the user.
                 Context switches are necessary for multitasking, where multiple processes are running concurrently on a single CPU.
                 Without context switches, the CPU would be monopolized by a single process, and other processes would not be able to execute until the running process completes.